Contact Us for a Free Consultation (213) 542-0979

 Posted by Ronald D. Hedding, ESQ. | Feb 25, 2022

-When we talk about when DUI is murder, we're talking about politics to a degree, especially at the District Attorney's office in Los Angeles county.
+When we talk about when DUI is murder, we're talking about politics to a degree, especially at the District Attorney's office in Los Angeles County.

 DUI Watson Murder in California

-If someone's driving and they're intoxicated with alcohol, marijuana, any other drug — even prescription medication, and they become involved in a situation where somebody dies — maybe it's an accident — perhaps a pedestrian getting ran over — whatever the case may be — now, as I make this post, the Los Angeles County District Attorney's office filed murder charges under those circumstances.
+If someone's driving and they're intoxicated with alcohol, marijuana, or any other drug — even prescription medication, and they become involved in a situation where somebody dies — maybe it's an accident — perhaps a pedestrian getting run over — whatever the case may be — now, as I make this post, the Los Angeles County District Attorney's office filed murder charges under those circumstances.

-And the way they were proving it is when the person had a prior DUI, and they had to take the classes and everything, and as part of the classes, they were educated and instructed that if you drink and drive, people die.
+The way they were proving it is when the person had a prior DUI, and they had to take the classes and everything, and as part of the classes, they were educated and instructed that if you drink and drive, people die.

 What is Implied Malice in DUI Murder?